VoidXH/Cavern/README.md

 ```
 AudioReader reader = AudioReader.Open(string path);
 ```
+There is an overload for `AudioReader.Open` to read audio files from an arbitrary `Stream`.
 After opening a file, the following workflows are available.

 ##### Getting all samples
 The `Read()` function of an `AudioReader` returns all samples from the file in